 In this tutorial, you will learn how to configure your WordPress Discussion Settings.

-Select Settings > Discussion in your main WordPress dashboard menu …
+Select Settings > Discussion in your WordPress dashboard menu …

-This brings up the ‘Discussion Settings’ page in your web browser …
+The ‘Discussion Settings’ page will load in your browser …

 (WordPress Discussion Settings Screen)